 What to cook for supper.

-Then I called my nephew - DAN THE MAN - who is so sensible and wise and clear and delicious.
-By the time I had pressed the last pillow-case and duvet-cover he had sorted me out.
+Then I called my nephew – DAN THE MAN – who is so sensible and wise and clear and delicious.
+By the time I had finished the last duvet cover he had sorted me out.

 Then I went for my constitutional.